-Bidirectional EV charging can offer you the opportunity to become energy self-sufficient, if you combine it with your own renewable energy power sources.
+Bidirectional EV charging can offer you the opportunity to become energy self-sufficient if you combine it with your own renewable energy power sources.
 Think about it: if you have solar panels on your roof that power your house during the day, any excess energy generated can be stored in your EV and used at night, or the next day at home, or when you’re driving.

 Some countries are introducing programs and incentives to help individuals to do precisely this.
-For example, the demand side response (DSR) scheme in the UK gives homeowners smart meters and empowers them to generate their own energy via onsite renewables, like wind and solar photovoltaic.
+For example, the demand-side response (DSR) scheme in the UK gives homeowners smart meters and empowers them to generate their own energy via onsite renewables, like wind and solar photovoltaic.
 It also helps them to feed excess energy back to the network.
 With the help of such schemes and other EV and EV charging incentives, present across Europe, your home could very well become its own micro-power station soon!

 This principle applies not only to individual homes but also to larger apartment blocks and even communities.
-While apartment block charging has traditionally been a problem for a number of reasons (83% of house owners state that they charge at home, whereas only 13% of residents in apartment buildings say the same) energy self-sufficiency may actually help to solve this problem by pooling energy between residents in a more centralized way.
+While apartment block charging has traditionally been a problem for several reasons (83% of house owners state that they charge at home, whereas only 13% of residents in apartment buildings say the same) energy self-sufficiency may actually help to solve this problem by pooling energy between residents in a more centralized way.
 For instance, schemes like the Brooklyn Micro-grid, a New York-based energy marketplace for renewable, local, resident-produced energy.
-Indeed, others that seek to produce energy as a community could well use EVs to capture, store and sell back energy to their micro-grid.
-In this way, bidirectional charging could be a potentially crucial part of community-led renewable energy generation schemes that seek to communitarize energy resources within a self-sufficient community, not just one household.
+Indeed, others that seek to produce energy as a community could well use EVs to capture, store, and sell back energy to their micro-grid.
+In this way, bidirectional charging could be a potentially crucial part of community-led renewable energy generation schemes that seek to communitarian energy resources within a self-sufficient community, not just one household.